 Non-comedogenic is a label that you may have seen or heard of before.
 If acne was or is a problem for you, it's likely that you've been exposed to this term.
 If not, the word is likely to draw a blank.
 Comedones refer to blackheads (open comedones) and whiteheads (closed comedones) in dermatology.
 If a product is labelled non-comedogenic, it means that the product in question will not create (from genesis) acne.
 The label is designed to be useful for people who have oily skin or have a tendency for acne.

 Limitations of the label

 The cosmetics industry is well known for hyperbolic claims, and there is understandably a lot of skepticism among consumers with regards to various claims.
 This is largely because over-the-counter products do not fall under the rigorous regulations that are enforced by the Food and Drug Administration, and thus claims are largely unverifiable.
-In the case of non-comedogenic, the FDA does provide a working definition of the term.
+The FDA does not have a definition for the term, non-comedogenic.1 What does non-comedogenic mean then?
 The label loosely means that the product does not contain ingredients that are known to clog pores.
 However, there are some limitations in its usefulness as a label.

 - The FDA does not define a list of ingredients which are excluded for a product to labelled non-comedogenic

 - No other independent organization is responsible for verifying the claim